How to Find Slope in Google Sheets

 Note that the order of entry is a little bit backward from the way you probably display the information in your table.
 This is because Sheets wants you to put the independent data (the sales revenue) first and the dependent variable (the month) second.

 You should also note that the SLOPE function is not as smart as the chart creator.
 It needs pure numeric data for the dependent variable, so we’ve changed those cells to be one through 15.

 Select any empty cell in the spreadsheet and enter ‘=SLOPE(b2:b16, a2:a16)‘ and hit Return.

-And there’s our slope, with a little bit more precision than that provided by the chart.
+And there’s our slope, with a little more precision than the chart provided.

 So that’s how you can find slope in Google Sheets.
 Hopefully, if you were having trouble figuring this out on your own, these instructions were able to help you.